Yoquec/pacmanMLdr/report.md

 With the random method it takes around 35 to 45 ticks which isn't very much, obviusly this mean will always be higher than in the static method as the ghost random moves will generate some contrary moves for the pacman agent.

 ### Exercise 7: The agent you just programmed does not use any machine learning technique.
 What advantages do you think machine learning may have to control Pac-Man?

-We think that machine learning could behave in a way where it can predict according to the walls near the ghost the directions that it will take and we can use that to intercept them in their ways instead of going directly to their actual positions.
+We think that machine learning could behave in a way where it can predict according to the walls near the ghost the directions that it will take and use that to intercept them in their ways instead of going directly to their actual positions.

-Also in some decision instead of the least distance to a ghost it could also take into account where it is more probable that some ghost will be in an specific time, so not focusing in the individuals but on the whole picture and calculating where the ghosts could be and with what probability.
+In other words, machine Learning models will not only move in the shortest paths towards the ghost, but will also take the paths in which ghost are more likely (probable) to take in the long run.

 ---